crashsystems/jparse/README.md

     easy_install pygments

+Once pygments has been installed, use npm to install jparse:

+    npm install -g jparse

 ## Usage

 To parse JSON, just pipe JSON output from another command into jparse, then specify the properties to access as CLI parameters.